 - The intra-uterine device (IUD) is placed directly inside your uterus, making it extremely challenging to tamper with or discover.
 With small strings that can be tucked behind your cervix when placed, a partner shouldn’t be able to notice the IUD during sex, and IUDs typically last between three and six years.

 - If you are in a bind, most emergency contraception (EC) can prevent pregnancy up to five days after unprotected sex.
-The most effect form is Paragard IUD, which continues to protect you from pregnancy for up to 12 years, though you can also access Next Choice One Dose and Ella through a prescription and Plan B One-Step or a generic brand of levonorgestrel-based EC at your local pharmacy without a prescription.
+The most effective form is Paragard IUD, which continues to protect you from pregnancy for up to 12 years, though you can also access Next Choice One Dose and Ella through a prescription and Plan B One-Step or a generic brand of levonorgestrel-based EC at your local pharmacy without a prescription.

 In order to best understand which method might work for you, analyze how you believe your partner might operate.
 Do they keep track of your menstruation and fertility?
 Do they have control over your insurance, Medicare claims, or prescriptions?
 Once you know the answers to these questions, your healthcare provider might be able to decide more readily which option is right for you.
 For more birth control options, check out this chart by Children By Choice.